Skip to main content

 Click here for a larger image of the finished drawing.

 I've described how I set up and started this drawing.
-The basic process of the sight-size method of drawing stays the same to the end of the drawing.
-The tasks of adding values, rendering, and taking the drawing to a high level of detail are outside the scope of this page, however, it retains the core of drawing and measuring and repeatedly comparing the drawing and the subject from a fixed vantage point.
+The basic process of the sight-size method stays the same from the beginning to the end of the drawing.
+This method, better than any other, is a way to take a drawing to higher and higher levels of detail and refinement.

-The sight-size method can be used applied to almost any kind of visual art where highly detailed realism is the goal.
-I've used this same process for cast painting, portrait drawing, portrait painting, figure drawing, and clay sculpture.
-As one employs this method more and more, one develops the ability to see and make finer and finer shape and form discriminations.
-The ability to see finer and finer deviations between the subject and drawing is what enables the ability to execute drawing with increasing accuracy and greater realism.
+The sight-size method can be used applied to almost any kind of visual art where detailed realism is the goal.
+I've used this same process for cast painting, portrait drawing, portrait painting, figure drawing, and sculpture.
+The more you employ this method, the more you develop the ability to see details on a finer and finer level and adjust your drawing accordingly.
+The ability to see finer and finer deviations between the subject and drawing is what enables increasing accuracy and greater realism.

 Additional Information